syncfusion-content/javascript-docs/js/DropDownList/Getting-Started.md

 ## Set the Cascading Option

-In the above scenario, you have to select the group in the first **DropDownList** and the corresponding countries for that group are listed in the country **DropDownList.** You can achieve this by setting the **“cascadeTo”** that points the **DropDownList**, where the data is loaded dynamically.
+In the above scenario, when you select the group in the first **DropDownList**, the corresponding countries for that group are listed in the country **DropDownList.** This is achieved by setting the **“cascadeTo”** that points the **DropDownList**, where the data is loaded dynamically.
 You can disable the second **DropDownList** till the data is loaded dynamically.

 The following code example explains how to set the Cascading Option.